materialscloud-org/big-map-archive/user_training/getting_started_with_big-map-archive.md

 - In case of unknown or forgotten password:
   - Click "Forgot password?".
   - Enter your email address and click "Reset password".
 If you receive an error message such as "Invalid email address", contact us at big-map-archive@materialscloud.org.
   - Follow the instructions.
 At some point, choose a new password that must be at least 6 characters long.
-After your password reset, you are automatically logged in.
+- Upon successful login, you are automatically redirected to the shared records' first page.

 ### Create (a first version of) an entry